hozzjss/pollen-onboarding/README.md

 # pollen-onboarding

-A script to add new users to the ledger every 6 hours
+A script to add, merge and activate new users in the ledger every 6 hours

 ## Developer setup